-Lunar New Year begins on Friday, February 16th and there are family-friendly celebrations of the Year of the Dog all over the city throughout the month.
-Immerse your pups in Chinese culture at a variety of local festivals and events from downtown’s Asian Pacific Thematic Historic District (Chinatown) to Disneyland!
-From lion dancing, colorful costumes and decorations and delicious Asian food, to Mulan’s Lunar New Year Procession, here’s the scoop on where to ring in the Chinese New Year, San Diego style.
+Chinese New Year begins on Tuesday, February 5th and there are family-friendly Lunar New Year celebrations of Year of the Pig all over the city!
+Immerse your kids in Asian culture at a variety of local festivals and events from Chinatown to Disney’s California Adventure.
+From lion dancing, colorful costumes and decorations and delicious Asian food, to Chinese acrobatic performances and a lantern parade, here’s the scoop on where to ring in the Chinese New Year, San Diego style.

 Disney California Adventure Park